zief0002/statistical-thinking/README.md

 Statistical Thinking: A Simulation Approach to Modeling Uncertainty
 ================

 <img src="images/covers.png" alt="Cover for Second Edition" width="60%" style="display: block; margin-left: auto; margin-right: auto" />

 This GitHub repository is the home for the book _Statistical Thinking: A Simulation Approach to Modeling Uncertainty_.
 It includes the TinkerPlots&#8482; data used in the book, as well as the errata for all editions.
+The materials in the book are based on the NSF-funded [CATALST Project](http://www.tc.umn.edu/~catalst/) (DUE-0814433).

 To download all of the materials at this site, click on the `Download ZIP` button.
 This will download a ZIP file of the entire site on your local computer.

 Obtaining a Paperback Copy
 -------

 To obtain a paperback copy of the entire book please visit [CreateSpace](https://www.createspace.com/3970536).
-The book costs $48 and is in full color.
+The book costs $45 and is in full color.
 All royalties from the book are donated to the [Educational Psychology](http://www.cehd.umn.edu/edpsych/) department at the University of Minnesota.

 TinkerPlots&#8482;
 -------